hyphatech/jailrun/README.md

 ## Quick start

-One command gives you a complete FreeBSD system:
+Bring FreeBSD to your system:

 ```bash
 jrun start